-CHEMISTRY I 🍸

-Course: 151611 (Basic) 1 credit

-151616 (Academic) 1 credit

-HONORS CHEMISTRY I 🏋

-Course: 151618 (Honors) 1 credit
+Course: 151411 (Basic) 1 credit 151416 (Academic) 1 credit 151418 (Honors) 1 credit

-This course provides students the opportunity to use inquiry to explore scientific phenomena centered on the structure and properties of matter, chemical reactions, space systems, Earth's systems, and the regulation of weather and climate.
-Learning experiences blend these core ideas with science and engineering practices and crosscutting concepts to support students in constructing knowledge that can be applied to other science disciplines and used to construct explanations related to both physical science and earth and space science.
+In this course, students construct an understanding of the structure and properties of matter, energy, chemical reactions, space systems, Earth's systems, and climate.
+Learning experiences provide student with opportunities to use the science and engineering practices and crosscutting concepts of the Next Generation Science Standards in order to explain and predict physical science and earth and space science phenomena that occur in their everyday lives.